Operations

 From scrub to posting to reporting.
 Each step references the specific surfaces that handle it inside Medi, including the clearinghouse handoff, ERA exception queue, and audit-log retention.

-Practice context, provider setup, payer rules, and claim readiness sit in front of the work, not behind it.
-Held lines surface before submission, with the reason in plain English.
+Practice context, provider setup, and claim readiness sit in front of the work, not behind it.
+A global pre-submission scrubber holds lines before they file, with the reason in plain English, and authorization and referral requirements can be authored per payer.

 Claims hit Stedi as the clearinghouse.
 277CA acknowledgments and payer rejections route back to the same queue, so follow-up ownership is one click from the original submission.

-ERA review queues hold lines that need a decision: write-off variance, recoupment, secondary not posted, PLB adjustment.
-Denials, appeals, underpayment review, and recovery work share the same workflow surface as posting.
+ERA review queues hold lines that need a decision: write-off variance, recoupment, secondary not posted, provider adjustment.
+Denials and appeals share the same workflow surface as posting.
+Underpayment review and the recovery workspace sit on that surface too, and are turned on book by book during onboarding.

-Owners see A/R aging, staffing throughput, practice-level activity, and client reporting from one workspace.
-Audit logs cover seven years per HIPAA Security Rule §164.312(b).
+Owners see A/R aging, provider production, practice-level activity, and client reporting from one workspace.
+Audit logs are retained seven years, beyond the six-year documentation retention minimum in 45 CFR §164.316(b)(2)(i).

 Surfaces